Skip to main content

 • “You get ranked for every level performance (S through E, or maybe there's an F), there's also a countdown timer, and there are leaderboards to submit it all to, guaranteeing a good deal of extra life out of this game once you finish the campaigns.”

-• “This game also has issues when there are too many sprites and things going on screen, with frame rate drops happening frequently on boss fights and harder difficulties, so the optimization on this game is quite questionable.”
+• “This game has issues when there are too many sprites and things happening on screen, with frequent frame rate drops during boss fights and harder difficulties.
+The optimization is quite questionable.”

 • humor